adiabatic/predictions/README.5.md

 confidence: 95
 tags: [games]
 # use | to preserve line breaks.
-# note that the “-” inside will be processed as Markdown.
+# note that the contents of `notes` is processed as Markdown.
 notes: |
   This game will get significantly harder if I finish any more Divine Beasts.
 I should: